Beautiful Ruins: Style and themes

 As Seattle Times critic Mary Gwinn notes, the novel is a social satire which explores human nature and satirizing the Hollywood culture that is at the center of the novel.
 She writes "Beneath Walter's black comic's mask beats the brain of an ethical philosopher and the heart of a romantic.
 Not everyone in "Beautiful Ruins" gets what they want.
 But they do get what they need."

 In part, the novel is an epistolary novel, relying heavily on excerpts of letters, screenplays and novels being written by the characters, in order to demonstrate different parts of their characters, and highlight the absurdity of their ideas.
 Similarly, the novel includes significant leaps of time and geography, with much of the early parts of the novel set in an Italian coastal hotel, but later parts are set in Hollywood; Edinburgh; Seattle; Florence, Italy; Portland, Ore.; Truckee, Calif.; and Sandpoint, Idaho.
 Critic Janet Maslin describes the novel as "more intuitive than linear, a believer in capricious destiny with a fine, freewheeling sense of humor.
 The deeply romantic heart of 'Beautiful Ruins' is better expressed by constant circling than it would by any head-on approach."

 Critical reception

 Washington Post reviewer Allegra Goodman wrote, "Adept at mixing flavors and textures, Walter whips together dying beauty, enduring love, war-shadowed Italy, haunting landscapes, veiled identity."
 Goodman compared the novel to The English Patient, noting its relatively strong cross cultural, cross time aspects.
-Mary Gwinn applauded the wit of the novel's satire, noting how the novel is an "ambitious new novel" which "creates an ensemble of memorable characters and runs them through the Hollywood entertainment mill."
+Seattle Times reviewer Mary Gwinn applauded the wit of the novel's satire, noting how the novel is an "ambitious new novel" which "creates an ensemble of memorable characters and runs them through the Hollywood entertainment mill."